DevOps-MBSE/AaC/README.md

 AaC is designed with extensibility in mind.
 The built-in functionality is intentionally minimized.
 AaC uses a plug-in system to extend the base capability.
 To further simplify this, AaC includes a built-in command to generate new plugins from an AaC model.
-There is are a few internal examples of this in the plugins folder of the repository and more info below.
+There are a few internal examples of this in the plugins folder of the repository and more info below.

 ## Using AaC to Model Your System